In Honor of

 A film era dye transfer print by Jim Marshall

-It was shot wide open, in poor light @ f1.4.
+This is a digital photo I shot wide open, in poor light @ f1.4.
 It would have been sharper if closed down a stop or two.

 More comparisons of film versus digital…

 My favorite call was to Max Yavno.
-When I came round to his name I knew I was getting near the end of the list.
+When I came round to his name I knew I was getting to the end of the list.
 Some of the photogs would answer the phone ‘Studio’ or ‘Joe Proverbial Blow Photography’.
 Max would answer the phone simply as…Yaaavnooo!

 I think in the nearly 2 years I made phone calls I got about 3 jobs.
 One half-day job paid $1.60 hr.
 The other jobs were ‘work to learn’ as a volunteer.